by Susan Flantzer

 On November 26, 1504, Isabella I, Queen of Castile and León died at the age of 53.
 Juana became Queen of Castile and León but her father Ferdinand II, King of Aragon proclaimed himself Governor and Administrator of Castile and León.
 In 1506, Juana’s husband Philip of Austria became King of Castile and León jure uxoris (by the right of his wife) as Philip I, initiating the rule of the Habsburgs in the Spanish kingdoms which would last until 1700.
 However, Philip’s rule lasted only from July 12, 1506 to September 25, 1506, when he died suddenly, apparently of typhoid fever, although an assassination by poisoning was rumored at the time.

-There were also rumors circulating about the supposed madness of Juana.
+There were also rumors circulating about Juana’s supposed madness.
 Unfortunately, Juana’s husband Philip had spread rumors about her madness when he was still alive and her behavior after his death may have reinforced these rumors.
 Juana decided to transfer Philip’s remains from Burgos in the north of present-day Spain, where he had died and had already been buried, to Granada in the south of present-day Spain.
 Apparently, Philip wanted to be buried in Granada.
 The distance from Burgos to Granada is 423 miles/681 kilometers, a 6 1/2 hour car ride today, but an extraordinary distance in 1506.
 Pregnant with her last child, Juana traveled with her husband’s body from Burgos to Granada.
-The trip would take eight months.
+The trip too eight months.
 During the trip, Juana gave birth to her last child named Catherine after her youngest sister, Catherine of Aragon, the first wife of King Henry VIII of England.

-In 1509, Juana’s father Ferdinand convinced the parliament that Juana was too mentally ill to govern, and was appointed her guardian and regent of Castile and León.
+In 1509, Juana’s father Ferdinand convinced the parliament that Juana was too mentally ill to govern and was appointed her guardian and regent of Castile and León.
 Juana was confined in the Royal Convent of Santa Clara in Tordesillas, Kingdom of Castile, under the orders of her father.
-Juana’s youngest child Catherine stayed with her mother at the convent until 1525, when she was released from the custody that her mother was to endure until her death in 1555.
+Juana’s youngest child Catherine stayed with her mother at the convent until 1525, when she was released from the custody that her mother was to endure until she died in 1555.

 On January 23, 1516, Ferdinand II, King of Aragon died.
 In his will, Ferdinand named his daughter Juana and her eldest son Carlos (also known as Charles in history) as the co-heirs of the Kingdom of Aragon.
 However, Juana would never reign as she would not be released from her confinement until her death.